mdsalimshahed/videocaptioncreator/README.md

 6.  **Generate & Export**: Once you're finished, scroll down to the "Generate" section.
 Click the "Generate" button to format your notes, then either "Copy" or "Save As" to export your work.

+## ❤️ Supporting VideoCC

+VideoCC is a free tool, and we want to keep it that way.
+To help cover hosting costs and support future development, we have integrated unobtrusive ads via Google AdSense.
+This allows us to continue improving the app and adding new features without ever charging for them.
+Thank you for your support!

 ## 🛠️ Technical Stack

 -   **HTML5**: Semantic and accessible structure.